massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

     > **Note**: If there are any build errors, review the **Program.cs** file in the **Allfiles (F):\\Allfiles\\Labs\\11\\Solution\\MessageProcessor** folder.

 1. Observe the output from the currently running console application.
-The output indicates that there are no messages in the queue.
+The output indicates that no messages are in the queue.

 1. Select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.